NVIDIA/nvmath-python/docs/sphinx/installation.rst

        **Note**:

-       1. NVPL is for ARM architecture only.
-MKL or another FFTW3 [9]_ compatible library may be substituted for x86 architecture.
+       1. NVPL supports only ARM architecture, while MKL or another FFTW3 [9]_ compatible library may be substituted for x86 architecture.
-       2. The environment variable ``NVMATH_FFT_CPU_LIBRARY`` may be used to provide the path to an alternate shared object which implements the FFTW3 (non-guru) API. ``LD_LIBRARY_PATH`` should be set properly to include this library if it is not already in the PATH.
+       2. The environment variable ``NVMATH_FFT_CPU_LIBRARY`` may be used to provide the path to an alternate shared object which implements the FFTW3 (non-guru) API.
+Ensure ``LD_LIBRARY_PATH`` includes this library if it is not already in the PATH.

 The options below are for adventurous users who want to manage most of the dependencies themselves.
 The following assumes that **system CTK is installed**.